What GDPR compliance means

 With the GDPR, achieve more transparency and consent

 You probably process the data of prospects, customers, suppliers, employees or partners.

-Even more than before, you will have to be transparent about the way in which data is processed.
+Even more than before, you will have to be transparent about the way data is processed.
 This will lead you to create various informational materials and to review existing ones, for instance:

 - information at the bottom of data collection forms

 You will also need to review your user experience to ensure that consent is obtained.
 This can be done in various ways: